-As an ordinary matter, the Associate Vice President for Student Life and Dean of Students ("AVPSL") has authority over student conduct and may exercise it consistent with these procedures.
+As an ordinary matter, the Provost has delegated authority over student conduct to the Associate Vice President for Student Life and Dean of Students ("AVPSL") who may exercise it consistent with these procedures.
 Student disciplinary authority may be delegated to University administrators, faculty, and staff.
-Students are appointed to assume positions of responsibility in the University judicial system through participation in the Honor Board so that they may contribute their skills and insights to the resolution of disciplinary cases.
+Students are asked to assume positions of responsibility in the University judicial system through participation in the Honor Board so that they may contribute their skills and insights to the resolution of disciplinary cases.

-- The AVPSL or designee has the authority to take immediate, necessary, and appropriate interim action to protect the health, safety and well-being of an individual and/or the University community. - The AVPSL may take an interim action to evict a student from University housing, restrict a student's access to or movement about the campus, and/or suspend a student from the University whenever the continued presence of the student at the University is deemed to pose a serious threat to the student or to others or to the stability and continuance of normal University functions. - The interim action shall become effective immediately upon delivery of written notification to the student. - Interim suspension shall be considered an excused absence. - A hearing or conference will be granted as soon as possible.
+- A. The AVPSL or designee has the authority to take immediate, necessary, and appropriate interim action to protect the health, safety and well-being of an individual and/or the University community. - a.
+The AVPSL may take an interim action to evict a student from University housing, restrict a student's access to or movement about the campus, and/or suspend a student from the University whenever the continued presence of the student at the University is deemed to pose a serious threat to the student or to others or to the stability and continuance of normal University functions. - b.
+The interim action shall become effective immediately upon delivery of written notification to the student.

-- The Office Community Standards, which is overseen by its Associate Dean, with direction and guidance from the AVPSL, is responsible for administering the student conduct system and ensures that all student conduct proceedings are carried out in accordance with University policies and procedures. - Students may be accountable both to civil authorities and to the University for acts that constitute violations of law and of this Code.
-Disciplinary action at the University will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced or that no criminal charges have been brought. - Student conduct action may be pursued to address the behavior of a student organization (as an entity) when members of the student organization have engaged in potential violations of this Code.
+- c.
+Interim suspension shall be considered an excused absence. - d.
+A hearing or conference will be granted as soon as possible. - B. The Office of Inclusion and Community Standards, which is overseen by its Associate Dean, with direction and guidance from the AVPSL, is responsible for administering the student conduct system and ensures that all student conduct proceedings are carried out in accordance with University policies and procedures. - C. Students may be accountable both to civil authorities and to the University for acts that constitute violations of law and of this Code.
+Disciplinary action at the University will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced or that no criminal charges have been brought. - D. Student conduct action may be pursued to address the behavior of a student organization (as an entity) when members of the student organization have engaged in potential violations of this Code for which they received the consent or encouragement of the organization or the organization's leaders/officers.